 - Preterm delivery

-Endometriosis may improve during pregnancy, but it might recur and cause problems with conceiving again (7).
+Endometriosis may improve during pregnancy, due to no periods, but it might recur and cause problems with conceiving again (7).

 Diagnosis Of Endometriosis